-When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This Is Season 13?
+When Is ‘Deadliest Catch’ 2017 Starting And Are The Captains Superstitious That This is Season 13?

 Although the captains may not like the number 13, Captain Sig Hansen might want to rethink his superstitions a bit.
 Many fans could consider the previous season a very unlucky period of time for Sig and for the Northwestern.

-Last season, Deadliest Catch Season 12, the Hansen family-owned Northwestern had a dangerous fire, and to top that off, Sig had a serious heart attack.
-The season ended with the captain in the hospital, and a big question mark was on whether Sig would return back to crab fishing or be forced to retire due to his health.
+Last season, Deadliest Catch Season 12, the Hansen family-owned Northwestern had a dangerous fire and to top that off, Sig had a serious heart attack.
+The season ended with the captain in the hospital, and a big question mark on whether Sig would return back to crab fishing, or be forced to retire due to his health.
 And then the question was whether his daughter Mandy would replace him at the helm.
-Could this be the year that brother Edgar, who has been chomping at the bit for years, would become the Northwestern captain?
+Or would this be the year that brother Edgar, who has been chomping at the bit for years, would become the Northwestern captain?

-It doesn’t sound like viewers have to wait for the season to start for that answer!
+It doesn’t sound like we have to wait for the season to start for that answer!

-There has already been a new video released that features Sig with his ever-present cigarette in hand.
+There has already been a new video released, featuring Sig with his ever-present cigarette in hand.
 Here, the captain declares that he is indeed returning to the job he loves.
-Sig then proceeds to list all of the different ways he plans to make this season the one that will not tax his body.
-Fishing is in his blood, and he will say whatever needs to be said to keep working in this dangerous job that he loves.
+Sig then proceeds to list all of the different ways that he plans on making this season the one that will not tax his body.
+Fishing is in his blood and he will say whatever needs to be said to keep working in this dangerous job that he loves.

 “It took a little decision making but I wanna go fish.
 With that in mind, I feel like I have to do a few things a little different.”